bakercp/ofxTSNEParallel/README.md

 It simply wraps [Multicore-TSNE](https://github.com/DmitryUlyanov/Multicore-TSNE) and should be API compatible with [ofxTSNE](https://github.com/genekogan/ofxTSNE).

+It offers 2-5x speed boost for the standard ofxTSNE.

 ## Instructions
 ### OSX
 [Multicore-TSNE](https://github.com/DmitryUlyanov/Multicore-TSNE) uses OpenMP, which is unsupported by default on OSX (at this point at least).
 In order to run on OSX, do the following: